upjs/facile-validator/README.md

 ---

 #### `validation:end`
-This event will occur when the validation ends, no matter whether it was successful or not:
+This event will occur when the validation ends, no matter if it was successful or not:
 ```javascript
 v.on('validation:end', (form, isSuccessful) => {
   // This function will be executed when the validation ends